Need a list of SMEs in the UK to promote your products and services towards your target markets?

 Can you reduce your target clients’ sales costs?

-For example, if you are food and drink supplier, could you reduce the sales costs for businesses, schools, and so on?
+For example, if you are a food and drink supplier, could you reduce the sales costs for businesses, schools, and so on?

 If your clients use couriers or parcel delivery services to fulfil their orders, could using you save your clients money?